abhinav-bohra/Smart-Electroacoustic-Transducers/README.md

 # Smart-Electroacoustic-Transducers
-I have also worked on a Voice detection system that can control the system gain (volume) by detecting and understanding external sound.
+A Voice detection system that can control the system gain (volume) by detecting and understanding external sound.